Emily Chalker

-Emily Chalker (née Smith) is an Australian field hockey player.
+Emily Chalker (née Smith; born 28 July 1992) is an Australian field hockey player.
 She has been selected to represent Australia in field hockey at the 2012, 2016 and 2020 Summer Olympics along with other competitions.

 Personal

 Chalker was born on 28 July 1992 in Crookwell, New South Wales and is from Southern Tablelands region of New South Wales.
 She attended St Mary's Primary School in New South Wales before going on to Crookwell High School.
 She has deferred admissions to the University of New South Wales where she will major in Exercise Physiology.
 She moved to Sydney in 2011 before moving to Perth, Western Australia where she now lives.

 Chalker is 159 cm tall and weighs 57 kg.

 Field hockey

 Chalker played junior hockey in Crookwell.
 She has held a field hockey scholarship at the New South Wales Institute of Sport (NSWIS) and the Australian Institute of Sport (AIS).
 She plays for the NSW Arrows in the Australian Hockey League, where she wears shirt number 3.
 She has played club field hockey for the Crookwell Golf Club, ANU, and the Park Panthers.